Benjamin-Spoolstra/Benjamin-Spoolstra/README.md

 I'm working towards developing a well-rounded skillset of both defense and penetration testing skills.
 These skills will give me the ability to understand attacks, trace their root causes, understand their motives, and work to prevent or mitigate these attacks in the future.

-I want to use this skills to work as a Tier 1 or Junior SOC analyst after I graduate in 2027.
+I want to use this skills to work as a SOC Analyst or Penetration Tester after I graduate in 2027.

 ## Skills